Bottle of clear liquid and 2 condoms on a pink and purple background

 Your vagina needs a healthy balance of bacteria to keep things in working order.
 Spermicides can upset this natural balance, which can lead to the overgrowth of bacteria or yeast.
 When you have a yeast infection, you may experience burning, itchiness, unusual discharge and other symptoms.
 If you experience these symptoms, spermicide may not be a good contraceptive for you.

 Everyone's body will react differently to spermicide, and while it may be compatible with your body one year, something in your diet or lifestyle could change and throw off this balance.
-If you notice any of the common symptoms of bacterial vaginosis, stop using spermicide immediately and talk to a doctor.
+If you notice any of the common symptoms of bacterial vaginosis, stop using spermicide immediately and talk to a healthcare provider.
 By taking care of your natural flora, you can reduce your risk of chronic vaginal imbalances.
 If you need help with an active vaginal infection, try our online Symptoms Quiz to get immediate treatment.

 Higher Risk of Urinary Tract Infection